The Dukes of Broxstonia

 The Dukes of Bröxstônia is an Australian short animated non-dialogue television series created by Suren Perera and Stu Connolly.
 The show was originally commissioned as shorts for the launch of ABC3 and then as 3 minute episodes for a further 2 seasons.
 The third season was also released as 7 minute episodes that included all the 3 minute episodes as well as Bröxstônian advertisements for products unique to the show and the Bröxstônian country.
 The show also aired on Cartoon Network in Asia initially and later aired on Disney XD in the United States and Germany as well as Cartoon Network in Latin America.
+It also aired on Kix (now Pop Max) in the UK.

 Premise

 The series is about 3 teenagers who make up a hard rocking punk band from a made-up country Bröxstônia.
 Singer Arj, drummer Barj and guitarist Larj are always on tour, enjoying fast but mad adventures, living the dream away from home as they deal with monstrous fans, cyborg robots, video game monsters and wild west villains.
 There's also their rivals, the Lukes of (neighbouring country) Flökstônia who are always out to thwart the Dukes.
 It's not just the music, it's a historical conflict between their two countries which goes back thousands of years!